 You can have a heyday horse camping at Hazard Horse Camps in Montaña de Oro State Park.
-Horse trails exploring the mountains to the east.
-Trails leading down to the beaches to the west.
-More trails sending one through Eucalyptus groves.
-Cooling coastal breezes keeping the climate perfect for riding.
-Trails going out from Hazard Horse Camps provide samples of the stunning scenery savored in San Luis Obispo County.
+Enjoy the horse trails exploring the mountains to the east.
+Take the trails leading down to the beaches to the west.
+Explore even more trails wandering through Eucalyptus groves.
+Take in the cooling coastal breezes making the climate perfect for riding.
+All trails going out from Hazard Horse Camps provide samples of the stunning scenery savored in San Luis Obispo County.

 Looking for places to go horse camping in San Luis Obispo?
 Get the complete list and descriptions with the SLO County Horse Camping Guide.